War, violence, and persecution have now forcibly displaced more than 80 million people worldwide—an all-time high.

 For people who have been forced to flee their homes, there is no guarantee of safety even after they leave.
-Many countries are not welcoming to refugees or simply cannot provide the basic necessities to support refugees, who often leave their homes with only the clothes on their backs.
+The majority of these people who have stayed within the borders of the countries of origin are known as Internally Displaced Persons, or IDPs.
+Thirty million people—about one percent of humanity—have crossed a border in search of safety and are known as refugees.
+Too often, countries are slamming the doors on people who often leave their homes with only the clothes on their backs.

 Who are refugees?

 Refugees are people who fled their countries of origin—often at great risk—because of persecution based on race, religion, nationality, belonging to a particular social group, or political opinion.

 For some refugees, going home is not an option, but their needs cannot be met in the countries where they have sought asylum either.
 This relatively small percentage of refugees are eligible for a resettlement to third countries which have agreed to admit them and grant them permanent residence.
 Until President Trump took office, the US was the world’s largest resettlement country, with an average annual commitment to welcome 95,000 people under Democratic and Republican presidents alike.
 Trump slashed admissions to record lows, but now President Biden has committed to setting the next annual admissions goal at 125,000, a number that is more commensurate with historic admissions and the unprecedented scale of need.

 What's the difference between a refugee and an asylee?

 Under US law, the only difference between asylees and refugees is how they come here.
 Asylees are people who have traveled to the US and gone through the asylum process here.
 Refugees are people who have fled their countries, often to neighboring nations, and then come to the US via the refugee resettlement process.
 Both refugees and asylees are in need of protection from persecution based on their race, religion, nationality, social group, or political opinion.